Board of Directors

 Denise first joined the Symphony staff in 1999 as operations and ticket manager.
-After a five year absence, she returned to the Symphony in 2009.
+After a five year absence, she returned in 2009.
 Denise grew up in upstate New York in a town with a rich community music history as well as a thriving public school music program.
 She played trumpet and cello throughout her school years beginning in the third grade.
 She continued her music education at Baldwin Wallace Conservatory of Music near Cleveland, where she earned a Bachelor of Music in Trumpet Performance under the instruction of James Darling.
-While at Baldwin Wallace, Denise also played principal trumpet in the Cleveland Youth Orchestra for two years under Maestro Jahja Ling and was incredibly humbled to rehearse and perform in Cleveland’s Severance Hall under his direction.
+Denise also played principal trumpet in the Cleveland Youth Orchestra for two years under Maestro Jahja Ling and was incredibly humbled to rehearse and perform in Cleveland’s Severance Hall under his direction.

 Saul Cline, General Manager

 A member of the Symphony staff since 2003, Saul oversees the organization’s concert operations, artistic administration, orchestra personnel and educational programs.
 He is responsible for maintaining compliance with the collective bargaining agreement and for all artistic contracting.
-He supervises the part-time Music Librarian and is the liaison with the stage and production crews of the Broadway Center.
+He supervises the part-time music librarian and is the liaison with the stage and production crews of Tacoma Arts Live.
 Saul received a Master of Music degree from Central Washington University and a Bachelor of Music in jazz performance from the Berklee College of Music in Boston.
 He has served as lecturer on the affiliate music faculty at Pacific Lutheran University and as an elementary music teacher in the Bethel School District.
 An accomplished reed player, Saul performs regularly throughout the Seattle-Tacoma metropolitan area.

 Dr. Anna Jensen, Education Specialist